 Work we can assess to do

 For habitat trees, we’ll remove the minimum amount to make tree safe (unless it's a risk to a road or access) while still retaining habitat value, such as leaving a hollow stump for nesting birds.

 Root Pruning, Pruning Branches and Crowning

-- Crown-thinning for solar, pedestrian or vehicular access where it's not detrimental to the tree.
+- Crown-raising for pedestrian or vehicular access where it's not detrimental to the tree.

 - Maintenance pruning to remove dead, diseased, dying and defective branches.

 - Selective pruning to remove branches causing conflict, such as excessive encroachment onto buildings.

 - Root pruning to reduce damage to built and natural structures.